School District of Washington

-School district in Washington, Missouri, U.S.
+School district in Missouri, U.S.

 The School District of Washington is the public school district headquartered in Washington, Missouri.

 The district includes portions of Franklin County.
 In that county, in addition to Washington, the district includes small pieces of Gray Summit and Villa Ridge.

 The district extends into St. Charles County where it includes Augusta and a portion of the Defiance census-designated place.

 The district also extends into Warren County, where it includes Marthasville and Three Creeks.